abstools/abstools/website/src/site/sphinx/manual/lexical.rst

      - Grouping

-Line Terminators and White Spaces
+Line terminators and white spaces
 =================================

 Line terminators and white spaces are defined as in Java.